Find your colour scheme's starting point

 While some homeowners like to create an interior scheme from scratch, architectural features and prized collections are often the starting point for owners of period homes, and collectors of antiques and vintage.
-Using a single bold colour throughout can be overpowering.
+But using a single bold colour throughout can be overpowering.
 Instead, those passionate about the past are increasingly opting to use a variety of versatile neutral, tonal shades, such as whites, creams, greys and taupes, to keep their homes bright and create a clean backdrop to allow displays and features to stand out.

-Whether you prefer neutral or bright, there’s a wide choice of paints, from those replicating historic shades and ingredients, to modern-day formulas, on-trend hues and colour-matching solutions – all now containing low or virtually no VOCs [solvents released into the air as paint dries], thanks to EU legislation.
+Whether you prefer neutral or bright, there’s a wide choice of paints, from those replicating historic shades and ingredients, to modern-day formulas, on-trend hues and colour-matching solutions – all now containing low or virtually no VOCs (solvents released into the air as paint dries), thanks to EU legislation.

 There are three general approaches to decorating a room:

-- coloured walls and lighter woodwork;
+- coloured walls and lighter woodwork for traditional appeal;

 - lighter walls and darker woodwork, giving the illusion of space;

 - colour on walls and woodwork for a clean, contemporary look.